-Prescription medicines and therapeutic radiopharmaceuticals used in the treatment of cancer, lymphoma, leukemia, or related diseases.
+Prescription medicines and therapeutic radiopharmaceuticals used in the treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, or related diseases.
 In order for this exemption to be applicable, the medicine must be of a type that requires a prescription (other than therapeutic radiopharmaceuticals); however, the medicine does not need to be sold by prescription.
 As such, sales of these medicines and therapeutic radiopharmaceuticals (to be used for the above purposes) to a hospital, nursing home, or a similar institution or doctor are exempt.
+(The provisions of this exemption applicable to rheumatoid arthritis became effective on July 1, 2005.)

-Prescription medicines used to relieve the effects of the treatment of cancer, lymphoma, leukemia, or related diseases.
+Prescription medicines used to relieve the effects of the treatment of rheumatoid arthritis, cancer, lymphoma, leukemia, or related diseases.
 In order for this exemption to be applicable, the medicine must be of a type that requires a prescription; however, the medicine does not need to be sold by prescription.
 As such, sales of these medicines (to be used for the above purposes) to a hospital, nursing home or doctor are exempt.
+(The provisions of this exemption applicable to rheumatoid arthritis became effective on July 1, 2005.)